 In a review of 15 client portfolios, the UK project consultancy group, CITI reported that in annual portfolio prioritisation more than one-third of the projects and programmes approved were carried forwarded from previous years, with 20% having survived two annual review processes.
 The question perhaps to ask is – does this reflect a real need for long-term projects or is it that management decision making around stopping something is just so much harder than approving a project to start?

 Significant portfolio management attention has been paid over the last few years to developing improved governance processes around the front-end selection and prioritisation of projects.
 But portfolio monitoring and control is a much greyer area and often confusion arises between the governance responsibilities at the portfolio and project sponsorship levels.

 According to PRINCE2™, the Senior Responsible Owner (SRO or sponsor) should be responsible for recommending the termination of a project.
-However, in the absence of confidence and trust between the portfolio governance levels and projects sponsor, the portfolio board often steps into the perceived management decision making vacuum.
+However, in the absence of confidence and trust between the portfolio governance levels and the project’s sponsor, the portfolio board often steps into the perceived management decision-making vacuum.
 Not that portfolio boards often stop projects, preferring instead to starve them of management attention and resources in the hope that they will just go away.
 The trouble is that projects just don’t go away that easily.

 Why don’t projects just stop?

 In a recent analysis of three large portfolios which had undergone a ‘torrid’ cut-back exercise, we found that over 30% of curtailed project activities were continuing under the portfolio radar.
 In these cases, the project office was reporting the projects as terminated, while effort, directly trackable back to the project, was still being applied in the organisation.

 So why don’t these projects stop?
 Stopping a project is more like applying the brakes to a very large oil tanker than stopping a video recorder.